VR-59

 Fleet Logistics Support Squadron 59 (VR-59), nicknamed The Lone Star Express, is a transport squadron of the Fleet Logistics Support Wing of the United States Navy Reserve, based at Naval Air Station Joint Reserve Base Fort Worth, Texas.
 It is a reserve unit composed of both active duty and Selected Reserve sailors.
 The squadron maintains three modified Boeing Next-Generation 737-700C aircraft, designated as the C-40A Clipper.

 Mission

 The mission statement of VR-59 is "Navy unique fleet essential airlift providing around the clock worldwide logistics support to all military services, flying three C-40A Clippers."

-For the month of May 2008 the squadron flew over 350 hours.